-Purpose of Program: The purposes of the Indian Education Professional Development Grants program are to (1) Increase the number of qualified Indian individuals in professions that serve Indians; (2) provide training to qualified Indian individuals to become teachers, administrators, teacher aides, social workers, and ancillary educational personnel; and (3) improve the skills of qualified Indian individuals who serve in the education field.
+Purpose of Program: The purposes of the Indian Education Professional Development Grants program are to (1) Increase the number of qualified Indian individuals in professions that serve Indians; (2) provide training to qualified Indian individuals to become teachers, administrators, teacher aides, social workers, and ancillary educational Start Printed Page 5425personnel; and (3) improve the skills of qualified Indian individuals who serve in the education field.
 Activities may include, but are not limited to, continuing education programs, symposia, workshops, conferences, and direct financial support.

 Priorities: This competition contains three absolute priorities and two competitive preference priorities.